Move your career forward as a health care specialist dedicated to improving patient outcomes and fostering the well-being of seniors.

-The Master of Health Leadership and Policy (MHLP) in Seniors Care is an intensive one-year degree program that equips you with the skills needed to improve patient outcomes and help create the future of Seniors health care.
+The Master of Health Leadership and Policy (MHLP) in Seniors Care is an intensive one-year degree (January to December) that equips you with the skills needed to improve patient outcomes and help create the future of seniors health care.

 Propel your career forward